ryanweal/g933-utils/README.md

     target/release/g933-utils set lights-off true
     target/release/g933-utils set lights-red-side true

 I added these two above commands to set the g633 to use less power.
 Upon running either of them it may take a second to take effect.
+Sometimes I have to unplug and replug to see the change when turning lights on and off completely.

+The "red" command is just a demonstration.
+It seems like the commands changed at some point and that is as far as I got looking into adjusting the lighting rather than just outright disabling it.

-The setting should persist after running the command, even on the G633.
+The setting should persist after running the command, even on the G633, which presumably has no battery.

 # Building